relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Reporting
 =========

-Trace:Reports tab serves as a place for reporting capabilities.
+`Trace`->`Reports` tab serves as a place for reporting capabilities.
 We will be adding more reports to this section in the future.

 Trace Terms Report
 ------------------

-­­

 ![](media/316284f452e265e8db7521909b4c00b0.png)

 This report provides distinct counts on how many documents matched per Rule per Term.
 In other words, you can quickly see current state of your Rules and associated terms.

-**Note:** The report only works on Document date fields.
+> **NOTE:** The report only works on Document date fields.

 Considerations
 ==============